OceanOptics/ifcb-tools/README.md

 The purpose of this set of code is to process Imaging Flow CytoBot (IFCB) raw data in order to upload it on EcoTaxa.

-EcoTaxa takes in input a `.tsv` file containing a set of features caracterizing the images of phytoplankton captured by the IFCB.
+EcoTaxa takes as input a `.tsv` file containing a set of features characterizing the images of phytoplankton captured by the IFCB.
 The IFCB output is a set of `.roi`, `.adc` and `.hdr` files containing the images of phytoplankton and some metadata.

 The first step is to separate the phytoplankton from the background of the picture, this step is called blob extraction.
-The second step consist in characterizing this region with a set of parameters, this is known as the feature extraction and requires the blobs.
-In order to visualize the features in EcoTaxa, images needs to be extracted from the .roi files (with the help of the .adc) and converted to png.
+The second step consists of characterizing this region with a set of parameters, this is known as the feature extraction and requires the blobs.
+In order to visualize the features in EcoTaxa, images need to be extracted from the .roi files (with the help of the .adc) and converted to png.

-This is exactly what the software is developped for with the help of the udge matlab library from Heidi M. Sosik: IFCB_analysis.
+This is exactly what the software is developed for with the help of the huge matlab library from Heidi M. Sosik: IFCB_analysis.

 ### Quick start protocol
   - First clean the dataset: